| |

 To make this cranberry and orange parfait recipe, start by gathering the following ingredients:

-- Cranberry Juice – You’ll use cranberry juice to create a soft-set cranberry jelly, then blend it with freshly whipped cream to make the cranberry mousse.
+• Cranberry Juice – You’ll use cranberry juice to create a soft-set cranberry jelly, then blend it with freshly whipped cream to make the cranberry mousse.
+Save the rest to make cranberry punch, or a cranberry simmer pot.

-- Granulated Sugar – For sweetening the mousse.
-Depending on the amount of sugar in the cranberry juice you’ve chosen, you may wish to adjust the amount of granulated sugar to taste.
+• Granulated Sugar – For sweetening the mousse.
+Depending on the amount of sugar in the cranberry juice you’ve chosen, you may wish to use more or less granulated sugar to taste.

-- Honey – For tossing with the orange pieces.
-You may wish to omit the honey if using sweetened canned oranges.
+• Honey – For tossing with the orange pieces.
+Omit if using sweetened canned oranges.

 Cranberry Parfait Recipe Tips and Tricks

-- Place the ginger snaps in a large ziploc bag and use a rolling pin or kitchen mallet to crush.
-(You’re aiming for large chunks and pieces, not the sandy crumbs you’d use for a ginger snap pie crust.
+• Place the ginger snaps in a large ziploc bag.
+Then, use a rolling pin or kitchen mallet to crush.
+Remember that you’re aiming for large chunks and pieces, not the sandy crumbs you’d use for a ginger snap pie crust.

-- Don’t overfill the glasses.
-Smaller portions work best for this one!
-This recipe yields 2-3 servings, or perhaps a few more if you opt to assemble in small jars or verrines.
+• Don’t overfill the glasses.
+This recipe yields 2-3 servings, or a few more if you opt for small jars or verrines.

-- Add the crushed cookies and candied ginger pieces just before serving.
+• Add the crushed cookies and candied ginger pieces just before serving.
+Otherwise, they’ll turn soggy.
 You can also garnish with a slice of fresh orange, or a sprinkling of crushed pistachios.

 The Best Glasses for Assembling a Winter Parfait